ckeditor/ckeditor4-vue/README.md

 This is the beta version of the CKEditor 4 Vue integration.
 We are looking forward to your feedback!
 You can report any issues, ideas or feature requests on the [integration issues page](https://github.com/ckeditor/ckeditor4-vue/issues/new).

-We are looking forward to your feedback!
-You can report any issues, ideas or feature requests on the [integration issues page](https://github.com/ckeditor/ckeditor4-vue/issues/new).

 ![CKEditor 4 screenshot](https://c.cksource.com/a/1/img/npm/ckeditor4.png)

 ## Usage